mohammedhossam92/alx-system_engineering-devops/0x00-shell_basics/README.md

 11- cd - go back
 12- listing . for current and .. for parent and /boot for the third dir 13- file command for file type
 14- ln -s fot symbolic link
+15 - cp -u  copyn files only if the don't exist in the destination dir